How to beat rising inflation

 So how do you know what represents the best value?

-Simple - compare prices based on unit price or price per unit of measurement.
-In other words, compare prices based on the price per kilogramme, per pod, or per millilitre etc.
+Simple — compare prices per unit of measurement.
+In other words, compare prices per kilogramme, per pod, or per millilitre etc.

 This might seem complicated to work out.
 But thankfully, under EU rules, the unit price (price per unit of measurement) must be clearly displayed in shops on barcodes beside the actual price.
 Though it’s amazing how many people either don’t know this or don’t see it.